 Have you ever just wanted to sit down to off-load something that’s been eating away at you for too long?
 In my office, therapy is approached with a client-centered theme.
-I believe the needs of each person should direct the path of our time together.
+I believe the unique needs of each person should direct the path of our time together.
 In the hustle of daily life we often neglect to prioritize relationships the way we should and this can leave us feeling alone in our struggles.
-This is your opportunity to figure it out; let’s find that peace and happiness you’re longing for together.
+This is your opportunity to figure it out.
+Let’s find that peace and happiness you’re longing for together.

 Health psychology is a clinical focus of mine.
 I bring a holistic perspective to the therapy process and believe all aspects of a person’s well-being can and often impacts their mental health.